Danial Ibrahim: Domestic career

 He made his first-class debut on 3 June 2021, for Sussex in the 2021 County Championship.
 At the age of 16 years and 299 days, Ibrahim became the youngest cricketer to score a half-century in the history of the County Championship.
 He made his List A debut on 23 July 2021, for Sussex in the 2021 Royal London One-Day Cup.

+International career

+In December 2022 he was selected for the England national under-19 cricket team to play Australia in January 2023 under head coach Michael Yardy.